 Navigating the 72 Seasons: Finding Signal in Institutional Dissonance

-In 2023, both Metallica and Depeche Mode released albums that felt less like entertainment and more like a collective EQ-ing of the cultural zeitgeist.
+In 2023, both Metallica and Depeche Mode - two pillars of my musical foundation - released albums that felt less like entertainment and more like a collective EQ-ing of the cultural zeitgeist.
 They explored mortality, impermanence, and the "72 seasons" that shape a human life.

 In the boardroom, we often pretend we operate outside these seasons.
-We look at spreadsheets as if they are static, ignoring the reality that organizations are composed of humans navigating their own personal winters.
+We look at workplaces as static data in spreadsheets, ignoring the reality that organizations are composed of humans navigating their own personal seasons.

 The Wall is Inevitable.
 Whether you are at mile 20 of a marathon or in the second year of a massive PEO transition, you will hit a wall.
 In audio terms, this is where the signal starts to "clip."
 The stress is too high, the headroom is gone, and the output becomes distorted.